 Divers in particular stand to gain the most with a trip to the Outer Reef rather than one of the islands.
 Numerous popular dive sites have been hand-picked by tour operators for their stunning array of marine life and there are multiple quality companies to choose from who have their diving operations down to a tee.

 It requires the greatest amount of overall effort, but the Outer Reef tends to be more beautiful than the fringing reefs closer to the mainland.

 The likes of SilverSwift, Quicksilver, DownUnder Cruise and Dive and Great Adventures all provide itineraries that take prospective divers to the likes of Flynn, Milln, Thetford and Moore reefs.
 Each site has a slightly different focus, some with spectacular soft corals, others with a wider array of fish and other marine life such as turtles and rays.
 The range of underwater canyons, gorges and coral gardens on the Outer Reef is simply staggering, and multi-day tours are available to ensure you get the full range of aquatic experiences.

-At the very least, with a day trip to the outer reef you’ll spend anywhere between 4 and 5 hours actually enjoying this Natural Wonder of the World.
-However 3 and even 5-day trips that incorporate on-board accommodation, meals and even diving lessons are available for those looking for an extended experience.
+At the very least, with a day trip to the outer reef, you’ll spend anywhere between 4 and 5 hours actually enjoying this Natural Wonder of the World.
+However, three and even five-day trips that incorporate onboard accommodation, meals and even diving lessons are available for those looking for an extended experience.
 How long it takes to travel to the Outer Reef from Cairns is dependent on both the vessel you travel with and their choice of mooring site, but you can expect anywhere from 1.5 to 2 hours’ trip.

 While it’s by far the most expensive option for most travellers and it’s understandable if people prefer to island-hop, if the best diving, water quality, and coral viewing are top priorities for your trip to Cairns then a trip to the Outer Reef should be a the top of your itinerary.